fingerprintjs/fingerprintjs/README.md

 12. Platform
 13. DoNotTrack or not
 14. Full list of installed fonts (maintaining their order, which increases the entropy), implemented with Flash.
+15. A list of installed fonts, detected with JS/CSS (side-channel technique)
 15. Canvas fingerprinting

 ### Many more fingerprinting sources will be implemented, such as

-Font css detection using side-channel technique, multi-monitor detection, silverlight integration, flash linux kernel version,OpenGL fingerprinting, numerous ActiveX controls and plugins, and many more.
+* Multi-monitor detection,
+* silverlight integration,
+* Flash linux kernel version,
+* OpenGL fingerprinting,
+* Internal HashTable implementation detection
+* Numerous ActiveX controls and plugins
+* and many more.

 #### To recompile the FontList.swf file: